prohippo/pyelly/README.txt

                       clean up handling of *L and *R syntactic features fix capitalization bug in vocabulary lookup
                       recompile vocabulary only when needed
-                      clean up and extend documentation
+                      fix commentary bug with # at end of line minor changes in reporting of table definition clean up and extend documentation

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically